 HTTP Get Listener – URL and returns the HTTP response of that query as a transaction.

-This Listener has 4 tabs: Basic, Advanced, Authentication and Proxy Configuration.
+This Listener has 5 tabs: Basic, Advanced, Transaction Logging, Authentication, Proxy Configuration, and Encoding.

 1. Basic – in the Basic tab you can specify:

 Request path: Specifies the HTTP path to request to.

 Polling interval: How often the path is polling.

 2. Advanced – in the Advanced tab you can specify: